FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 5.rst

     The floodplain time above baseflow reporting option requires 2 two simulations: 1) Set IFLOODWAVE = 0 in CONT.DAT and prepare INFLOW.
     DAT with only the base flow hydrographs and run the model.
-    2) Set IF- LOODWAVE = 2 and swap out the INFLOW.DAT file with the flood hydrograph (such as a dam breach hydrograph) and run the model a second time to generate the BASEFLOWFP_TIME.OUT file.
+    2) Set IFLOODWAVE = 2 and swap out the INFLOW.DAT file with the flood hydrograph (such as a dam breach hydrograph) and run the model a second time to generate the BASEFLOWFP_TIME.OUT file.

 BATCH COMPARISON FILES